Douglas Sparks

 Douglas Everett Sparks (born January 8, 1956) is an American Episcopal bishop.
 He is the eighth and current bishop of Northern Indiana in The Episcopal Church.
+He will retire in August 2027.

 Ordained ministry

 Roman Catholic Church

 Sparks studied Philosophy at St. Mary's Seminary College, graduating with a Bachelor of Arts (BA) degree in May 1980.
 He attended the De Andreis Institute of Theology, from which he graduated with a Master of Divinity (M.Div.) degree in June 1984.

 Sparks was ordained in the Roman Catholic Church as a deacon in April 1983 and to the priesthood in June 1984.
 He then served as a priest in Missouri, Colorado, and Illinois.